-The project database has had 169 holes drilled from 1969 through to January 2019.
-That total includes five sets of underground channel samples entered into the database as "drill holes".
-Of the 169 drill holes, 115 (including the five sets of underground channel samples) were drilled and/or sampled by Electra and were used in the estimate in some fashion.
+The Iron Creek Project database has 169 holes drilled from 1969 through to January 2022.
+That total includes five sets of underground channel samples entered the database as "drill holes".
+Of the 169 drill holes, 117 (excluding the five sets of underground channel samples) were drilled and/or sampled by the Company and were used in the estimate in some fashion.
 Five holes were lost and drilled again.
 Records for the historical drill holes are incomplete, but all are believed to have been drilled with diamond-core methods.
-The total footage drilled within the property is at least 130,535ft.
-Five of the holes were vertical (four historical and one drilled in 2017) and the balance were inclined with dips of +40° to -85°.
-None of the drill holes completed before Electra were used.
+The total footage drilled within the Iron Creek Project is at least 139,906ft (42,642m).
+Five of the holes were vertical (four historical and one drilled in 2017), and the balance were inclined with dips of +40° to -85°.
+None of the drill holes drilled by operators prior to the Company were used for the mineral resource estimation.